Día de los Muertos in the Mazatlán Centro Historico

 Flamenco dance at the Día de los Muertos Plaza Machado Mazatlán stage in the Centro Historico

-Enjoy our other Day of The Dead content, and this small gallery of our Centro Historico Dia de Los Muertos participants, especially our wonderful Mazatleca Catrinas!
+Enjoy our Day of The Dead content from past years, and this small gallery of our Centro Historico Dia de Los Muertos participants, especially our wonderful Mazatleca Catrinas!

 Day of The Dead faces encountered in the Mazatlán Centro Historico...

 If you want to experience a truly profound and theatrical Mexican cultural event, look no further that the Day of The Dead (Día de los Muertos) in Mazatlan!

 Far from being somber, the Day of The Dead in Mazatlan -- and throughout Mexico -- is very much a celebration, and life-affirming.

 The Dia de los Muertos holiday observed throughout Mexico is centered on gatherings of family and friends to remember, pray for and celebrate the lives of family members and companions who have died.

 The Day of The Dead is celebrated annually on November 1st.